therabidbanana/orange/README.markdown

 When it's finished, would I want to use it?
 -------------------------------------------
 Depends on what you're looking for.
 Orange has a middleware stack intended to be reused.
-If the stack has something you'd like, you could put the middleware stack on top of Sinatra or Rails.
+If the stack has something you'd like, you could theoretically put the middleware stack on top of Sinatra or Rails.
+(This hasn't actually been tested yet.)

-The full Orange application framework is intended to run as an extensible CMS, like Radiant but without the heavy Rails backend.
+The full Orange application framework is intended to run as an easily extensible CMS.
 We tend to think that having lots of tests and full MVC separation just so you can add an extra type of page to the CMS is a bit overkill.
 We designed this to replace ModX in our web builds for clients.

 Required Gems
 -------------